NATURE GUIDE ORIENTATION

 Morning Tours (9:30-11:30am): On weekday mornings, our trained team of guides lead hands-on, interpretive walks for K-5 grade students, exploring the resident plants and animals of our Willamette Valley ecosystems.
 Our guides are enthusiastic about sharing nature with children and use creative techniques to stimulate the students’ interest, encourage appreciation, and develop respect for the environment.
 Topics covered for each grade level assist teachers in meeting the Oregon State Science Standards for each grade level.

 Nature Guide Training Sessions: Guide training begins every year in April and September.
 Training sessions are free and cover natural history, basic plant and animal ID, storytelling, environmental education games and activities, teaching technique,s and group management on the trails.
 Guides are provided with a comprehensive training manual and Arboretum Guidebook.

 Training sessions are held on both weekdays and weekends to allow for flexibility.
 (Make-up sessions may be scheduled when necessary.)

 - Shadowing Tours: All new guides have an opportunity to shadow tours with experienced guides several times during the first weeks of the program.

 Arboretum walks scheduled for the general public are free for nature guides and nature guide trainees!
 These walks are excellent opportunities to increase your knowledge of the natural history of the area.

-Nature guides are asked to lead a minimum of one morning tour or activity session per week during the school program (mid-April through mid-June in spring, and late September through early November in fall).
+Nature guides are asked to lead a minimum of one morning tour or activity session per week during the school program (late April through mid-June in spring, and late September through early November in fall).

 The Arboretum Nature Guide Program is a fantastic opportunity for college students!
 Whether seeking job experience in environmental education or just looking for a fun opportunity working outdoors with children, students develop new knowledge and skills that include: plant and animal ID, interpreting the environment, teaching young children, public speaking, and managing groups of students.